 Itinerary blog posts are a bit of a pet peeve of mine — it seems that bloggers get them wrong so often.
 I can’t tell you how many bloggers write New York itineraries telling you to check out Williamsburg!
 Then go see Central Park!
 Then go shopping in SoHo!
 Then see the Empire State Building!
-No New Yorker would ever recommend that…
+No actual New Yorker would ever recommend that…

 This one, however, I worked on to make sure it was logical and well-timed and worked perfectly.
 Savannah is a special place to me and I want you to love it as much as I do.

 Know one thing — this three-day itinerary isn’t ironclad.
 The world won’t implode if you don’t follow this itinerary to the letter.